Keith Hunter Jesperson

-Keith Hunter Jesperson (born April 6, 1955) is a Canadian-American serial killer who murdered at least eight women in the United States during the early 1990s.
-He was known as the "Happy Face Killer" because he drew smiley faces on his many letters to the media and authorities.
-Many of his victims were sex workers and transients who had no connection to him.
-Strangulation was Jesperson's preferred method of murdering, the same method he often used to kill animals as a child.
+Keith Hunter Jesperson (born April 6, 1955) is a Canadian-American serial killer known as the Happy Face Killer.
+He worked as a truck driver and murdered at least eight women between January 1990 and March 1995, later mailing many taunting letters to the media and authorities that he marked with smiley faces.
+Many of Jesperson's victims were sex workers and transients whom he preferred to kill via strangulation.

-After the body of his first victim, Taunja Bennett, was found, media attention surrounded Laverne Pavlinac, a woman who falsely confessed to having killed Bennett with the help of her abusive boyfriend, John Sosnovske.
-Upset that he was not getting any media attention, Jesperson drew a smiley face on a bathroom wall hundreds of miles from the scene of the crime and wrote an anonymous letter confessing to Bennett's murder, providing proof.
+After the body of Jesperson's first victim, Taunja Bennett, was found, media attention surrounded Laverne Pavlinac, a woman who falsely confessed to Bennett's murder with the help of her abusive boyfriend, John Sosnovske.
+Upset that he was not getting any media attention, Jesperson drew a smiley face on a bathroom wall hundreds of miles from the scene of the Bennett killing and wrote an anonymous letter confessing to the murder, providing proof.
 When that did not elicit a response, he began writing letters to the media and authorities.

-Jesperson's last victim was the crime that ultimately led to his capture.
+Jesperson's last murder was the crime that ultimately led to his capture.
 While he has claimed to have killed as many as 160 people, only eight murders have been confirmed.
-Jesperson is currently serving a sentence of life without parole at the Oregon State Penitentiary.
+Jesperson is currently serving a life sentence at the Oregon State Penitentiary.
+He will not be eligible for parole until 2063.

+Jesperson's daughter, Melissa, wrote a 2009 memoir, Shattered Silence, about growing up with a serial killer as a father.
+In 2018, she adapted her book into a podcast entitled Happy Face: A Family of Monsters, which formed the basis of a TV adaptation.